nychealth/coronavirus-data/README.md

 Alternatively, you can download a single file.
 Click on a file you would like to download.
 Next, click the "Raw" button.
 Right click and save as a CSV file.

 **For help understanding a file**, you can consult the documentation we have provided in the Readme files for each folder of data.
 To find  Readme files, just click on a folder name, above, and scroll down.
 Documentation is organized by file name, so you can scroll through the Readme, find the name of the file you are using for, and read documentation on it.
-Additionally, some universal documentation is provided in the Technical notes, below.
+Additionally, some universal documentation is provided in the Key Technical Notes.

 **Questions and custom requests**: We will try to answer questions about the data in this repository as we are able to.
 If you have a question, please search the [Issues](https://github.com/nychealth/coronavirus-data/issues?q=) to see if it’s already been addressed.
 Please understand that we are responding to a pandemic and we might not be able to address all questions in a timely manner.
 We are not able to accommodate custom data requests placed via Github.